romanmurzac/EvaCar/README.md

 6. Which type of fuel is most / fewest selling?
 7. Which is the biggest / smallest engine capacity?
 8. Which is the biggest / smallest milleage?
+9. Which is the biggest / smallest power?
-9. How many cars are manufactured in current year?
+10. How many cars are manufactured in current year?
-10. Which manufacturer / model is most / least devalued?
+11. How features are correlated to each other?
-11. Which is the predicted price of the care based on specific characteristics?
+12. Which is the predicted price of the care based on specific characteristics?

 All questions will be answered in code, implemented in web application, and highlighted in the Final Report.

 ### 2. Analytic approach
-It will be used the Statistical analysis to answer business questions 1-10.
+It will be used the Statistical analysis to answer business questions 1-11.
 It will be used Python programming language, Numpy, Pandas, and Matplotlib for data analyze and vizualization.\
-It will be used Regression algorithms to answer business question 11.
+It will be used Regression algorithms to answer business question 12.
 It will be used Python programming language, SciPy, scikit-learn libraries.\
 It will be used Python, Plotly, and Dash for web application.

 ### 3. Data requirements